MikeWKC/javascript/README.md

 # javascript
-Dice game using CSS,JS, and HTML
+These are some of the projects I've done using HTML,CSS, and JS.